otvegg/novel-scraper/README.md

 Provide instructions on how to use your project here.

 ## Progress

-This section tracks the progress of adding support for different websites.
-The status of each website is indicated by the following colors:

 - **Green**: Support has been completed.
 - **Yellow**: Support is currently in progress.
 - **Red**: Support has not started yet.

+### Websites
+This section tracks the progress of adding support for different websites.
+The status of each website is indicated by the following colors:

 | Website | Status  |
 | ------- | ------  |